Is the Mavic Producing Out of Focus Images or Not?

 The Go Pro Karma could win back the top spot for this category.
 We all know Go Pro cameras produce excellent 4K/1080p footage and I am guessing the Go Pro HD Hero 5 will surpass the quality of the Hero 4.

 Check out the video:

 Some people are saying that perhaps Casey didn't focus correctly.
 So, I found this video from Digital Rev which backs him up with regards to image quality.
 But are they all missing something?

 Again, the footage looks soft but in my experience, you need to dig a little further.
 When I first forked out nearly £2,000 for the X5 camera and Olympus lens for my Inspire 1, I was initially disappointed by the results I was getting.

-It took a little bit of research, a lot of tweaking, learning and practising until I finally nailed it and started getting perfectly sharp, superb 4K footage every time.
+It took a little bit of research, a lot of tweaking, learning and practising until I finally nailed it.
+I started getting perfectly sharp, superb 4K footage every time.

-It seems this is also the case for the DJI Mavic.
-Whereas the Phantom 4 has full autofocus, the Mavic doesn’t.
+Seems this is also the case for the DJI Mavic.
+Whereas the Phantom 4 has full autofocus, the Mavic doesn't.
 You need to tap the screen to focus like you would on a Smartphone.
-Once you do that, everything falls into place as you can see in this last video…
+Once you do that, everything falls into place as you can see in this last video.

 So there you have it.
 Even the most followed and popular YouTubers can get it wrong sometimes.
-It seems from all of this that the Mavic does actually produce super sharp 4K footage and in my opinion, it wins the day.
+It seems from all of this that the Mavic does actually produce super sharp 4K footage.
+In my opinion, it wins the day.
 I may even buy one myself.